jsocolar/jsocolar.github.io/_pages/about.md

   - /about.html
 ---

 I am a quantitative ecologist, ornithologist, and conservation biologist.
 My work examines avian responses to global change at very large spatial scales.
-How does local-scale biodiversity change scale up to regional patterns?
-What can we learn about species' range shifts by examining demographic processes and population dynamics across their entire ranges?
-How does global change impact the timing long-distance bird migration along entire migratory routes?
+Important patterns emerge at large spatial scales that are impossible to observer at smaller scales.
+For example, how does local-scale biodiversity change scale up to regional patterns?
+What can variation in demography across species' entire ranges teach us about responses to global change?
+How does global change impact the timing of spring migration along entire migratory routes?

-Such questions are difficult to address because they require large volumes of taxonomically resolved data collected across vast spatial areas, and because the statistical challenges of working with appropriate-sized datasets can be formidable.
+Answering such questions requires large volumes of taxonomically resolved data collected and analyzed across vast spatial areas.
+The twin challenges of data collection and data analysis at large scales are formidable.
 My research combines cutting-edge statistics and high-performance computing, newly available "big data" from community science monitoring, and massive old-school field campaigns to crack some of the trickiest--but most rewarding--problems in applied ecology today.

 I work on biodiversity change in the Amazon and Andes, distributional ecology of North American birds, and biodiversity and community structure in Amazonia.